cbsteh/SolarCorrMap/README.md

 This work builds on [Stefan Zapf and Christopher Kraushaar's 2017 work](https://www.oreilly.com/content/a-new-visualization-to-beautifully-explore-correlations/) but differs in a few key ways.
 This work uses fewer colors in the graph, can display more explanatory variables through numerical representation, and tries to position markers to avoid overlap or excessive closeness.

+Note: any correlations having absolute values between 0.0 and 0.1 are not plotted.
+This is create more space in the plot for variables that have higher and presumably more important association with the dependent variable.

 ## Usage
 Clone the repo by